JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 -  See the list of versions.
 -  Use any previous version to update a machine catalog.
--  Manually delete a version if it isn’t used by a VM.
+-  Manually delete a version if it isn't used by a VM.
 -  Change the number of maximum versions to be retained by a machine catalog.

 ## January 2024

 ### [Azure catalogs support for inheriting DES settings from master images (Full Configuration)](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure#create-a-machine-catalog-using-an-azure-resource-manager-image-in-the-full-configuration-interface)

  Previously, Full Configuration set the Azure catalogs' default DES settings only based on **machine profiles**.
-With this enhancement, in the following cases, Full Configuration sets an Azure catalog’s default DES settings directly based on the **master image**:
+With this enhancement, in the following cases, Full Configuration sets an Azure catalog's default DES settings directly based on the **master image**:

 -  If a machine profile isn't selected
 -  If the profile specifies a Platform Managed Key (PMK)